 NorCal AIDS Challenge (Sacramento)

-This is the sixth year for the 330-mile bike ride in Central California to benefit HIV/AIDS services in the Sacramento Valley.
+The 330-mile bike ride in Central California benefits HIV/AIDS services in the Sacramento Valley.
 There’s also a shorter weekend option.
 Online support for training and fund-raising.
-Dates: May 16-19, 2013
+Dates: May

 The Fred Hutchinson Cancer Research Center benefits from this charity bike ride launched in 2013.
-Four mileage options are offered; 25, 50, 100 and 180 (2 days with an overnight say at University of Puget Sound in Tacoma).
+Three mileage options are offered; 25, 50, and 100 miles.
 Dates: Aug.
-10-11, 2013 (pre-ride party on Aug.
-9).
+10, 2019 (pre-ride party at Gas Works Park in Seattle.).

 Oregon Supported Living Program (Eugene, Ore.)

-Pedal for People – May 12, 2012 The Oregon Supported Living Program presents the Pedal for People Metric Century Ride.
-Bike ride options of 100k, 60k and 2k start and at Armitage Park in Eugene.
+Mohawk Valley Metric Century — May The Oregon Supported Living Program presents the Pedal for People Metric Century Ride.
+Bike ride options of 100k, 100k+, 60k and 40k start and at Armitage Park in Eugene.
 The ride benefits adults with developmental disabilities.
 Luncheon with entertainment follows; also prizes.

 Pan-Mass Challenge (Massachusetts)

-This is the nation’s biggest endurance sports fund-raiser; 4,300 cyclists raised $35 million for Boston’s Dana-Farber Cancer Institute in 2008.
+This is the nation’s biggest endurance sports fund-raiser; 5,500 cyclists raised $41 million for Boston’s Dana-Farber Cancer Institute in 2014.
 The bike-a-thon participants have a choice of nine different rides, including the original two-day Sturbridge to Provincetown route.
-Registration opens Jan.
-10, 2012.
-Dates: Aug.
-4-5, 2012.
+Dates: August

 Pedal the Cause (St. Louis, MO)

 The event raises money to fund cancer research at Siteman Cancer Center, Barnes-Jewish Hospital, Washington University School of Medicine and St. Louis Children’s Hospital.
-Cyclists must raise a minimum $500 for the 25-mile ride and $1,000 for the 60-mile bike ride.
-Starts at Soldiers Memorial.
-Date: Oct.
-2, 2011.
+Options of 53 and 23 miles.
+Date: September